Best Verizon Prepaid Plans

 Unlimited Prepaid Phone Plans

-The other Verizon prepaid plans are the Unlimited for $50 and the Unlimited Plus for $60.
-Compared to the $35 Prepaid plan, you pay an extra $15–$25 a month for unlimited data and 25 GB hotspot data (when you choose Unlimited Plus.)
-As a friendly reminder of why prepaid plans rule, a comparable Verizon postpaid plan, Unlimited Plus, gets you 30 GB of hotspot data, but it costs $80 a month—$20 more a month than what you would pay for the 25 GB of hotspot data on the $60 Prepaid Verizon plan.
+The other Verizon prepaid plans are the Unlimited for $50 with AutoPay and the Unlimited Plus for $60 with AutoPay.
+Compared to the Prepaid plan for $35 with AutoPay, you pay an extra $15–$25 a month for unlimited data and 25 GB hotspot data (when you choose Unlimited Plus.)
+As a friendly reminder of why prepaid plans rule, a comparable Verizon postpaid plan, Unlimited Plus, gets you 30 GB of hotspot data, but it costs $80 a month with AutoPay—$20 more a month than what you would pay for the 25 GB of hotspot data on the Unlimited Plus Prepaid Verizon plan for $60 a month with AutoPay.

 This plan doesn’t come with any cool perks, but if you ask me, saving money is a pretty cool perk in and of itself.
 You can use that extra money to buy your own dang perks.